abhamra/personalsite/content/_index.md

 I also co-chair [dependently-typed](https://dtyped.netlify.app/), the compilers and programming languages club @ GT.

 ### Research
 I work @ the [Center for Novel Computing Heirarchies (CRNCH)](https://crnch.gatech.edu/) in the TINKER Lab with Dr. Tom Conte and PhD student Austin Adams on quantum programming languages and compilers!
-Our paper, "ASDF: A Compiler for Qwerty, a Basis-Oriented Quantum Programming Language", has been accepted to CGO 2025!
+Our paper, **"Compiling Qwerty, a Basis-Oriented Quantum Programming Language"**, has been accepted to CGO 2025!

 A more complete resume can be found [here](resume.pdf).